 Gains from currency exchange adjustments are taxable and losses are deductible.
-Companies may choose to include gains and losses in the taxable income on a mark-to-market principle if the mark-to-market principle is also chosen for receivables between group companies or payments received for goods and services delivered.
+Companies may choose to include gains and losses in the taxable income on an increase/ decrease in annual value principle if this principle is also chosen for receivables between group companies or payments received for goods and services delivered.